-Within the long-term athlete development program students undertake a physical preparation program focusing on the concept of 'training to train'.
+Within the Long-Term Athlete Development Program students undertake a physical preparation program focusing on the concept of 'training to train'.
 They acquire skills and knowledge within the context of a holistic enhanced sporting program.
-Students have access to guest speakers and sporting role models.

-Students who elect to do this subject will be considered as a member of the Sandringham Sports Academy and will have access to the specialist coaching in various sports before, during and after school.
+Students who elect to do this subject will be considered as members of the Sandringham Sports Academy and will have access to the specialist coaching in various sports before, during and after school.